IBMDeveloperUK/Node-RED-Watson-101/README.md

 7. Double-click the `component-camera` node you just dragged onto the canvas and enter `photobooth-camera` as the value for the "Connection ID" text field, and then click 'Done'.
 If you look at the HTML that we copied into our `template` node, you'll see that the `<node-red-camera>` node has an attribute `data-nr-name` and it's value is `photobooth-camera`.
 This value is used to link the `<node-red-camera>` node in our web app the the `component-camera` node in our Node-RED backend.
 Now, whenever we take a picture in our web app, it will be send to the `component-camera` node with the same name in our Node-RED flow.
 Once there, we can do a bunch of things with it!

 8. Search for and drag a `debug` node onto the canvas and connect it to your `component-camera` node and then click "Deploy".
 Before heading back to the `/foo` route, at the top right of your Node-RED dashboard, click the 'debug' tab.
+If you do not see it, click on the little triangle to find the 'debug' tab.
 This will allow us to see when the `debug` node has receieved an image from the `component-camera` node that we created.

 9. Head back to the web app at `/foo` and reload the page.
 Take a photo!